Mr-MRF-Dev/Profile-Card/README.md

 4. Open the `index.html` file in your browser

     You can use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension in VSCode.
-    Alternatively, you can do this by right-clicking on the file and selecting `Open with` and then selecting your browser.
+    Alternatively, you can do this by right-clicking on the file, selecting `Open with`, and then selecting your browser.

 ## 🤝 Contributing

-We welcome any contributions you may have.
+We'd like to hear from you about any contributions you may have.
 If you're interested in helping out, please fork the repository and create an [Issue](https://github.com/Mr-MRF-Dev/Simple-Profile-Card/issues) or [Pull Request](https://github.com/Mr-MRF-Dev/Simple-Profile-Card/pulls).

 ## 📝 License